Tangible Assets: US Mint Pre-1933 Gold Coins

 These coins are made of 90% gold, which gives them intrinsic value based on the current price of gold.
 This means that even if the numismatic value of the coins fluctuates, they will always retain value based on their gold content.

 Moreover, the tangible nature of these coins can provide a sense of security not found in other types of investments.
 They are physical assets that you can hold in your hand, which can be reassuring in a world of digital and paper investments.
-This tangibility also means that they can be easily stored, transported, and sold, making them a flexible investment option.
+This tangibility also means they can be easily stored, transported, and sold, making them a flexible investment option.